Cocktails with Mare Santo

 No ice.
 Stir once, slowly.

-Garnish with cucumber and serve immediately.
+Garnish with cucumber and serve at once.

 Prefer Rosé?